If there was a “stock of the century” award, Amazon (AMZN) would be the favorite.

 And all will prove to be much better investments in the coming years…

 - There’s a new challenger to Amazon Prime.

 Longtime RiskHedge readers know Walmart (WMT) is one of my favorite stocks on the planet.

 Walmart is America’s largest retailer.
 It sold more than half a trillion dollars-worth of goods through its stores last year!

-Amazon launched its wildly-popular Prime delivery service 15 years ago.
-And get this… today there are more Prime subscribers than there are full-time workers in America!
+Amazon launched its wildly popular Prime delivery service 15 years ago.
+Today, there are more Prime subscribers than there are full-time workers in America!

 Creating an “everyday goods” subscription with free delivery was genius.
 Why would members ever shop anywhere else when they can click a button and have practically anything show up on their doorstep in two days?